Nerdiyde/Anemosens/README.md

 To finish the assembly of the PCB you need to divide it into two parts and solder it together at a 90° angle.
 The finished PCB can then mounted into the 3D printed housing from Anemosens and fixed with three M2x6 screws.

-**You can find more information about the software and detailed HowTo's in the following articles:**
+**You can find more information about the sensor pcb in the following article:**

 - [PCB – Assemble the Anemosens sensor PCB](https://nerdiy.de/en/howto-pcb-das-anemosens-sensor-pcb-aufbauen/)